Sun Protection and Working in Hot Environments Position Statement

-The Lifesaving Society encourages lifeguards to protect themselves from long-term skin damage, including non-melanoma and melanoma skin cancer.
-Skin cancer is the most common cancer in Alberta, but it is also highly preventable.
+The Lifesaving Society encourages lifeguards to protect themselves from dehydration, heat exhaustion/heat stroke, and long-term skin damage, including non-melanoma and melanoma skin cancer, by:

-Wear a wide-brimmed hat that covers your face and neck, but does not reduce your visibility.
+- Covering up: Wear a wide-brimmed hat that covers the face and neck, but does not reduce visibility.
 Wear polarized sunglasses that reduce glare from water reflection.

-Apply a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 15.
-(The Lifesaving Society recommends SPF 30).
-Be sure to apply your sunscreen 20 minutes before starting your shift, and to re-apply it every two hours.
+- Use sunscreen: Apply a broad-spectrum sunscreen with a sun protection factor (SPF) of at least 30.
+Apply sunscreen 20 minutes before exposure to sun, and re-apply every two hours.

-Shade is a great source of sun protection.
-It can also help you to keep cool at work.
-Look for sources of shade at your facility, such as umbrellas or canopies.
-Make use of shade during your breaks, especially between 11 a.m. and 4 p.m., when the intensity of the sun’s ultraviolet (UV) rays is greatest.
+- Seek shade: Shade is a great source of sun protection.
+Umbrellas or canopies are a great source of shade.
+Seek shade especially between 11 a.m. and 4 p.m., when the intensity of the sun’s ultraviolet (UV) rays is greatest.

-- Check out the Canadian Skin Cancer Foundation program guide website.
+- Check out the Canadian Skin Cancer Foundation website for their Sun Safety Education.